FluxRepo1231/FantasticalOptimizations/README.md

 ## 🙏 Acknowledgments

 - Huge thanks to [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized) for providing inspiration and a base for this project.
-- Special thanks to [RobotKoer](https://modrinth.com/user/robotkoer) and all community contributors who have made this modpack possible.
+- Special thanks to [RobotKoer](https://modrinth.com/user/robotkoer) and contributors for creating Fabulously Optimized.

 ---